 High-quality grill cleaners come in a few different formats, but brushes with metal bristles, which allow you to scrape grease and food bits of your grill's grates, are arguably the most effective.
 That said, steam cleaners, spray cleaners, and even grill-cleaning “robots” are also viable options.

 The following are the best grill cleaners to add to your grilling setup.

-Best for Stainless Steel: Kona 360° Clean Grill Brush
+Best Overall: Kona 360° Clean Grill Brush

 Three-sided design cleans all grill surfaces